microsoft/wufb-reports-access-control/README.md

 ### Current limitations

+- **Aggregated delivery optimization status is not computed.** Aggregated status is tenant-wide in the primary workspace and therefore scoped workspaces would need to compute the aggregate for their device set separately.
+The Azure Function doesn't yet perform that process.
 - **No support for nested Azure AD groups.** Only direct group members are considered at present.
 Nested support could be added by modifying the Azure Function.
-- **The solution assumes a single subscription and target resource group.** This was done to expedite creation of the solution, however it remains possible in the future to update the `scopes` definition to allow more granular control.
-In the interim, note that *this design choice has security implications*.
-If report readers are given access to modify Log Analytics workspaces they will have access to modify the tags that control data routing to each workspace.
-If users must be granted write access to Log Analytics, the recommendation is to do so only in a separate subscription or resource group.
-Then, create an isolated, read-only WUfB Reports subscription or resource group where users do not have access to create or modify Log Analytics workspaces and use that as the target for this deployment.
-- **Aggregated status is not computed.** Aggregated status is tenant-wide in the primary workspace and therefore scoped workspaces would need to compute the aggregate for their device set separately.
-The Azure Function doesn't yet perform that process.
+- **The solution assumes a single subscription and target resource group.** This may or may not be relevant for your tenant.
+Tenants that need greater control can extend the solution by modifying the Ansible project.

 ## Configuration